Why a diaconate?

 Deacons are called by their congregations for a specific ministry and typically work unpaid.
 When assisting at worship, deacons wear special stoles diagonally across their bodies.
 Deacons have voice but not vote at Synod Assembly, report to the bishop annually, and gather regularly to offer support to one another.
 In all cases, deacons follow in the footsteps of the servant ministry of the dying and rising Christ.

-For more information, contact Deacon Meg Fielding, interim chair of the Synod Diaconate Council.
+For more information, contact Deacon John Malone and Nancy Casalino-Malone, co-chairs of the Synod Diaconate Council.